sandialabs/faodel/README.md

   between compute nodes in a platform.
 It utilizes out-of-band RDMA communication to enable different MPI jobs to interact with each other.
+- [DirMan](src/dirman/README_DirMan.md): DirMan is a service for managing runtime information (e.g., a list of nodes that make up a pool for storing data).
 - [OpBox](src/opbox/README_OpBox.md): OpBox is a communication engine responsible for orchestrating complex communication patterns in a distributed system.
 Rather than use traditional remote-procedure